Diagnostic Imaging

 Description of the field

-Veterinary diagnostic imaging is focused on the knowledge and understanding of diagnostic imaging used in research and clinical activities and forms the basis for teaching in the veterinary and veterinary nursing programs.
-The methods include radiography, computed tomography (CT), ultrasound, magnetic resonance imaging (MRI), and scintigraphy.
+The core of the subject of veterinary imaging is the knowledge and understanding of imaging methods used in research and clinical practice, which forms the basis for teaching in veterinary and animal health nursing programs.

 Research areas

-In conclusion, the research can be described as focused on method validation and data/information collection techniques in diagnostic imaging modalities.
+In summary, the research can be described as focused on method validation for different imaging modalities and data/information collection using these modalities.

 Contact